DenisGuiraudet/supercopter/README.md

 ### Further help
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Dev Tracking

+### User story
+Go to GitHub, we use Issues as User stories.
+In the `Projects` tab, go to `Issues`, don't forget to move your Issue as you process it.

+### Pull Request
+Make a new PR (Pull Request) and link it to the associated Issue.
+In the `Projects` tab, go to `PR`, don't forget to move your PR as you process it.